earelin/ecclesia/README.md

 # ecclesia

-Ecclesia is a democratic participative system
+Ecclesia is a system of participatory democracy for any human organization